Refugee Week Activities were a plenty this year with the MRC both organising and attending 4 seperate events

 Wednesday 21st June, 4.30pm – 6.30pm

-With a sausage sizzle and music we had the the second unveiling of the Community HeART Mural.
-Community HeART is a community driven project which sees 3 local artists come together to produce a beautiful mural conveying a message of welcome to our newly arrived refugee community.
+With a sausage sizzle and music, we had the second unveiling of the Community HeART Mural.
+Community HeART is a community-driven project which sees 3 local artists come together to produce a beautiful mural conveying a message of welcome to our newly arrived refugee community.
 Our youth group from Lurnea and Fairvale High Schools joined us in leaving messages of welcome alongside the PCYC staff.

 Coffee With a Cop – Fairfield

 Friday 23rd June, 10am – 12.00pm, The Crescent Plaza, Fairfield

 We joined Fairfield Local Area Command along with 10 other organisations in having a coffee and a chance to meet the local community.
 We decided to capture words of welcome, hope and inspiration from attendees under our new project ‘2 Worlds, 2 Words’.
 A video of our experience and messages will be available soon.

 Friday 23rd June, 5.30pm – 7pm

 Community HeART and Arts on prescription bring you – Art on Moore.
 This was another chance to see our Community HeART Mural alongside another recently completed aged care arts program “Arts on Prescription” by Hammondcare.
 In an open gallery style, the Liverpool MRC will be transformed into an art gallery with art from our program participants.
 Messages of welcome from our staff and Seniors group to newly arrived refugees were left as well as a review of the mural.